microsoft/app-camp/docs/new-adventure/01-create-app.md

 ### Step 3: Install Teams Toolkit

+These labs are based on [Teams Toolkit version 5.0](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension){target=_blank}.
 Follow the steps as shown in the screen shot below.

 1️⃣ Open Visual Studio Code and click on the Extensions toolbar button

 2️⃣ Search for "Teams" and locate Teams Toolkit

-3️⃣ Pull down the selection arrow on the right of the "Install" button

-4️⃣ Select "Install Pre-release Version"
+3️⃣ Click "Install"

 ![Installing Teams Toolkit in Visual Studio code](/app-camp/assets/new-adventure/Lab01-001-Install TTK Extension.png)

 !!! note "If you have Teams Toolkit installed but hidden"
-    If you previously installed Teams Toolkit, and then hid it on the Visual Studio sidebar, you can just right-click on the left sidebar and check off Teams Toolkit to bring it back into view
+    If you previously installed Teams Toolkit, and then hid it on the Visual Studio sidebar, you might wonder why you can't see it.
+Right-click on the left sidebar and check off Teams Toolkit to bring it back into view.

 ## Exercise 3: Create a Search Message Extension application